amaninoblesse/Reduce-the-noise-of-news-search/README.md

 ## Known Issues and Future Improvements

-We're developing something like scholar Google or connected papers to get our solution more useful for users.
+We are developing something like Google scholar or connected papers to make our solution more useful for users.
-The more articles are,the more time the system takes to build the graph.but this is not a big issue because tigerGraph handles this.
+The more articles there are, the more time the system takes to build the graph, but this is not a big problem because TigerGraph handles it.

 ## Reflections

 In order to carry out our project we followed some strategic plans which were really helpful :

-1. We analysed some problems that touch the whole world ,then we made a brainstorming
+1. We first analyzed some issues that affect the whole world and then we brainstormed.
-2. We then decided to jump on google issue because this one touches users around the world
+2. So we decided to look into Google, as it affects users around the world.
-3. We found a way to solve the problem with tigerGraph
+3. We then found a way to solve the problem with tigerGraph
 4. We had a privilege to attend a TigerGraph training (2 days) orginized by SaH Analytics International (https://www.linkedin.com/company/sah-analytics-international/) and delivered by Mr Hanif Ullah Khan, Data engineer and TigerGraph Analyst in order to handle the tool.
-5. We finally started to work on the implementation and prepared to show  the result up of to everyone.
+5. We finally started working on the implementation and got ready to show the result to everyone.

 ## References
 - [articles] https://newsapi.org/